 The writing underpinning phrase five is somewhat more assertive, perhaps to emphasise God’s given promise.

-Here can be few better examples of Bach's vocal writing, artfully and imaginatively manipulated so as to convey explicit textual concepts whilst simultaneously illuminating and infusing them with the emotions they suggest.
-This is a symphonic poem, the magnitude and depth of which ranks with those of C 101 and 103 and the opening choruses of the great Passions.
+Here can be few better examples of Bach’s vocal writing, artfully and imaginatively manipulated so as to convey explicit textual concepts whilst simultaneously illuminating and infusing them with the emotions they suggest.
+This is a symphonic poem, the magnitude and depth of which ranks with those of C 101, 6 and 103 as well as the opening choruses of the great Passions.

 Even the ritornello has been constructed so as to mirror these different ideas.
 The first ten bars involve the flute and oboe moving together in a series of broken, drooping motives and dotted rhythms representing the lurches of the blind and the fracturing of the body.

 Flute and oboe.